brainiak/rt-cloud/docs/how-to-wrap-your-project.md

 Additionally, create any of your own unique parameters that you may need for your experiment.

 ### **Timeout Settings**
 RT-Cloud uses RPC (Remote Procedure Calls) to send command requests from the researcher's experiment script to the dataInterface, subjectInterface and webInterface.
 There are two RPC hops to handle a request.
-The first if usying rpyc (native Python RPC library) to make a call from the scirpt to the projectServer.
+The first if using rpyc (a native Python RPC library) to make a call from the script to the projectServer.
 The second is using a WebSocket RPC implemented in rtCommon/remoteable.py and invoked from rtCommon/projectServerRPC.py to make the call from the projectServer to the remote service (such as DataService).
 Each hop has an adjustable timeout.

 The rpyc timeout can be set when the ClientInterface is created in the experiment script, such as in the sample.py project.
 Simply include the rpyc_timeout= parameter (e.g. ClientInterface(rpyc_timeout=60)), the default is 60 seconds.
 Rpyc also has a timed() function which can be used to adjust the timeout of individual rpc calls.

 The websocket timeout can be set using the setRPCTimeout() of remoteable objects.
 For example to increase the timeout of the dataInterface in the experiment script, call dataInterface.setRPCTimeout(5).
 The default websocket timeout is 5 seconds.

 ## **Some Alternate Configurations For Your Experiment**
 ### **Running everything on the same computer**